ERos1012/newIST412LMS/README.md

 Courses

-- The Courses use case allows the teacher to set courses which will connect with other use cases such as Assignments and Quizzes
+- The Courses use case allows the teacher to set courses which will connect with other use cases such as Assignments and Quizzes.
+  - When logging in with teacher authentication, you can navigate to courses and manage courses, select a course, view the course, view the assignments, select assignments and then manage assignments or view submissions
+  - When logging in with student authentication, you can navigate to courses and select a course, view the course, view the assignments, select an assignment, view the assignment, and then enter a submission.
+You can only submit one per user id, aka one attempt per person per assignment.

 Messaging

-- The Messaging use case allows teacher and student to communicate with each other
+- Message controller connects with the buttons on message view to provide the needed calls to the database.
+  The message view creates a popup box that allows users to send and receive messages.
+There is the need to verify your id in the inbox. once you have sent a message. you can check in the inbox by clicking refresh and entering Id and student.

 **Additional Use Case:**